aleusai/ssl-certs-validator/README.md

 `curl -v -H "Accept: application/json" -H "Content-type: application/json" -X POST -d '{"url": "https://expired.badssl.com", "toPrometheus": "True" }' -u <USERNAME>:<PASSWORD> http://127.0.0.1:5000/api/blackbox`

 The request in this case is forwarded to the Prometheus Blackbox server and an event is submitted to the Pushgateway (flag `toPrometheus`) if the ssl chain is found to be invalid.
+Notice that the validator adds the OCSP check to the overall result from the Prometheus Blackbox i.e. the two are ANDed and for a certificate chain to be considered valid both must be successful.
 The returned json payload includes the following fields of the leaf ssl certificate in the chain: `isValid`, `issuer`, `subject`.
 The `isValid` field refers to the overall validity of the ssl certificate chain e.g. valid self signd certificates are considered invalid.
 Also, the `subject` field may or not refer to the leaf certificate, e.g. if the chain order is not respected.